 - 40 Things Nobody Tells You About Backpacking in Peru

-Hiking The 4-Day Inca Trail to Machu Picchu
+The 4-Day Inca Trail to Machu Picchu Hike

 While most companies start short and increase their hiking distance each day, Alpaca Expeditions optimizes campsites to avoid crowds.

-Somehow, we looked at the altitude map of Day 1 and thought, “that doesn’t look too bad.”
+Somehow, we looked at the altitude map of Day 1 and thought, “that doesn’t look too difficult.”
 Day 1 seemed like a piece of cake.
 Yup: wrong.

 Day 3 is a short 6 mile half day in preparation for the mad dash to The Sun Gate first thing in the morning on Day 4.

 We figured, as long as we can get through Day 1, we’ll be OK – it’s just Day 2 we have to worry about.
-Of course, we were totally wrong.
+Of course, we were totally wrong and underestimated the Machu Picchu hike difficulty.

 Training to Hike the Inca Trail